monnky/ComfyUI-Story2Video/README.md

 Scene 1 The Attic Discovery
-[ID BG_1] Location "The Attic of Willow Hollow Cottage" Rain tapped softly on the roof while Mira, the small rabbit girl with soft silver fur and amber eyes, explored her grandmother's dusty attic.
-She discovered a strange bronze lantern with its etched vine pattern and clouded glass pane.
+[ID BG_1] Location "The Attic of Willow Hollow Cottage" Rain tapped softly on the roof as Mira, a small rabbit girl with soft silver fur, bright amber eyes, and a brown traveler's tunic, climbed into her grandmother's dusty attic.
+Dust drifted through a thin beam of light as she pushed aside old boxes and found a tarnished bronze lantern tucked behind a stack of crates, its base circled with an etched vine pattern and its glass pane clouded with age.
 Mira: "That's odd."
-Suddenly a tiny glowing firefly appeared, wings translucent and body pulsing with warm yellow light.
+She lifted the lantern gently, and a soft golden glow flickered to life beside her as a tiny firefly with translucent wings and a warmly pulsing body drifted into view, hovering close to greet her.
 Lumi: "I am Lumi."

 Scene 2 The Forest Path
 [ID BG_2] Location "Moonleaf Forest Entrance"
-Mira showed the lantern to Oliver, the turtle boy with his deep green shell and golden vine patterns, under the moonlit oaks.
+Beneath the moonlit oaks, Mira met Oliver, a turtle boy with a deep green shell patterned in golden vines, wrapped in flowing earth-toned robes, a rolled parchment map tucked under his arm.
+She held up the bronze lantern so he could see its faint amber glow.
 Oliver: "A lantern can't remember tomorrow."
-The lantern glowed suddenly, showing a vision of a falling tree.
+As she spoke, the lantern's light flared brighter, and within its glow a vision took shape, a great oak tree tipping and falling across a narrow bridge, leaving Oliver staring in silence for a long moment.
 Oliver: "If that's tomorrow, we have work to do."

 Scene 3 The Stone Bridge
 [ID BG_3] Location "Silverstream Riverbank"
-They hurried to warn the villagers, but their warnings were ignored.
+Mira and Oliver hurried down to the riverside village, the lantern's warning still fresh in their minds.
+They found the villagers gathered near the old stone bridge, going about their evening as if nothing were wrong, and Mira raised the lantern to show them the vision.
 The villagers shouted "No storm is coming."
-Together, Mira and Oliver secured ropes to reinforce the bridge supports.
+With no time to argue, Mira and Oliver climbed down to the bridge supports themselves, working quickly in the fading light as they wound thick ropes around the weathered beams to hold them steady against whatever was coming.

 Scene 4 Aftermath
 [ID BG_3] Location "Silverstream Riverbank"
-The giant oak tree fell safely away from the reinforced bridge.
+The wind rose and the great oak groaned before it finally gave way, crashing down exactly where the vision had shown, but the reinforced bridge held firm and the falling tree slid harmlessly past the supports and into the riverbank beyond.
+Villagers rushed out from their homes, staring in disbelief at the ropes and braces that had saved the crossing.
 Oliver: "The village is saved."

 ##Format end##
 ```